jsfenfen/990-xml-admin/README.md

 #### 1. enter\_schema\_files

-This enters the schemas files as XSDFile objects.
+This enters the schemas files as XSDFile objects for all known production versions.

+If there are no production versions, you can create them from fixture with:

+	$ python manage.py loaddata schemas/fixtures/ProductionVersion.json

+though verify that all the production versions you need are present.
+Then run:

 	 $ python manage.py enter_schema_files

 Enter the schema files by walking the SCHEMA\_DIR.
 Optionally pass a version\_string as an arg to run only on that version, e.g.